 Select the student > Documents tab

-Once the letter is saved, "UCAS Reference Letter" button will not be available and you'll be able to see it at the Documents tab of the student.
+Once the letter is saved, the "Letter of Reference- UCAS" can be seen in the Documents tab of the student.

 If you've not submitted it yet, feel free to select the pencil icon to edit the letter.